On the label of most men’s suits, you can usually find a number and a descriptive letter indicating the jacket size.

 Your suit pants should just brush the top of your shoe, give or take, very slightly.
 Your ankle should not be visible under any circumstances.

-The exact length of your trousers, as well as the weight of the fabric, will determine your pant break.
+The exact length of your trousers and the weight of the fabric will determine your pant break.

 This is the crease that forms around your ankle from your pant hem hitting the top of your shoe.
-In addition, different types of suit fits will call for different trouser break sizes.
+In addition, different types of suit fits require different trouser break sizes.

 Slim-fit suits usually have no break at all.
 Since the ankles are tapered, they should be narrow enough that there is no extra fabric to crease.

-Most suits will traditionally go with a partial break, meaning there isn’t a very large indentation.
+Most suits traditionally go with a partial break, meaning there isn’t a deep indentation.
 This length is perfect for classic fit suits and is most common for formal wear.

-Some suits will have a full trouser break, although this can be challenging to pull off successfully.
+Some suits will feature a full trouser break, though it can be challenging to pull off successfully.
 In addition, full-trouser breaks can swiftly make your suit trousers look baggy.

 How do Pant Sizes Work?

-The 6 inches drop difference between the pant and jacket sizes means that a 40R jacket size goes together with 34R pants.
+The 6-inch difference in drop between the pants and jacket sizes means that a 40R jacket size goes with 34R pants.
 Some brands, however, offer higher drops.

 Also, the standard 6-inch pants drop might not fit you.
 If that’s the case, you can shop for separates or consider alterations.